aukraine/doctor_appointments_api/README.md

-# Doctor Appointments Api
+# Doctor Appointments API
 API for booking doctors appointments by patients

-## How run project locally
+## How to run project locally

 **1. after cloning repo install all dependencies**
    > bundler install